 I’m not breaking any news here, moms don’t always get a daily hair washing in.
 So, yes I am proud of it!
 I have officially weaned my hair off of daily sudsings.

 I haven’t gone completely NO ‘POO

 , but I am in the LESS ‘POO camp now.
-Hey, don’t scoff; it was hard work being a grease ball!
-But who is laughing when I can get by four days without washing my hair.
+Hey, don’t scoff; it was hard work being a grease ball to acclimate to the new hair washing schedule!
+But who is laughing when I can get by four days without washing my hair?
 I mean I still shower!
 I just don’t get my hair wet.